Summer Programs

 Sample 5 Week Itinerary

-*** While this sample itinerary is focused on a group that would visit southern Spain, we also have 5-week groups focused in northern Spain.
+*** While this sample itinerary is focused on a group that would visit southern Spain, we also run a similarly structured 5-week program focused in northern Spain.

 _______________________________________________________________________

-Lodging at a beautiful casa rural (a rural inn) in El Matarraña region, about 120 miles southwest of Barcelona
+Lodging at a casa rural in a small town in El Matarraña

 Daily activities may include: